fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

   - *ESP Trailer* - placed after the encrypted data, contains padding used to align the encrypted data
   - *ESP Authentication Data* - if the authentication feature is used, this contains an *Integrity Check Value* (similar to AH)
 - ESP uses stronger encryption algorithms than AH, so it is more computationally expensive
-- AH authenticates the whole diagram, ESP does not authenticate the outer IP header
+- AH authenticates the whole datagram, ESP does not authenticate the outer IP header

 ## QoS
 Two architectures for providing data with priorities and quality guarantees: